sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20210914: git haproxy split mode working again for draft-13

+- 20210914: deployed a bunch of services on [defo.ie](https://defo.ie/) -
+  see the web page there for details

 - 20210910: deployed an HRR-forcing server (P-384 only)
   on port 8414 of draft-13.esni.defo.ie.
 Normal server is on port 8413 of same host.